Swim coach reveals the real benefits of cold water swimming

 The good news for triathletes, though, is that even with short dips maintained throughout the colder months, you’ll have a head start on non-cold water swimmers come the start of triathlon race season.

-So as well as the other benefits, it’s worth doing purely so things feel easier and you can crack on with training more easily come April/May next year.
+So as well as the other benefits, it’s purely worth doing so that things feel easier and you can crack on with training in the water more easily come April/May next year.

 2. Reduction in inflammation and chronic conditions